-After negotiation of the terms of the settlement, Class Counsel and DHS counsel engaged in an arm's-length negotiation regarding the attorneys' fees to be paid to Class Counsel.
-As a result of those negotiations, Plaintiffs intend to apply to the Court for an award of attorneys' fees, costs, and expenses (the "Fee Application") of not more than \$1,100,000.00, which shall be the sole fee application made in the federal lawsuit.
-Copies of the Fee Application will be made available online at a website to be created and maintained by Class Counsel at: http://hawaiiclassaction.com/fostercare.
+Plaintiffs will apply to the Court for an award of attorneys' fees, costs, and expenses (the "Fee Application") of not more than \$850,000.00.
+Copies of the Fee Application will be made available online at http://hawaiiclassaction.com/fostercare.

 You may object to the request for attorneys' fees and costs.
-After considering the objections of Class Members, the Court will determine the amount of attorneys' fees and costs in accordance with controlling law.
+After considering the objections of Class Members, the Court will determine the amount of attorneys' fees and costs to be paid to Class Counsel.

 Neither you nor any other member of the Class is or will be personally liable for the Attorneys' Fee Award.

-The State will pay the amount awarded by the Court, if any.
-The Attorneys' Fee Award will be the only payment to Class Counsel for their efforts in the federal lawsuit and for their risk in undertaking this representation without prior or ongoing payment.
-Class Counsel have reserved the right to provide Service Awards for the Class Representative and Named Plaintiffs.
+Class Counsel will ask the Court to allow Service Awards for the plaintiffs who brought this lawsuit.
 These Service Awards are intended to recognize the Named Plaintiffs for the extensive services they performed for the class, the time they spent on this case, and the risks they assumed in connection with this litigation.
-The amount of the Service Awards, if any, will be deducted from any award of attorneys' fees and costs by the Court to Class Counsel.
+The amount of the Service Awards, if any, will be deducted from any award of attorneys' fees and costs by the Court.